deanluka/myrepo/README.md

 1. Create PrintScreen out of thin air on internal Macbook keyboard
 2. Remap it to Command-Shift-5 which gives most versatile screenshot on Mac with choice of full screen, one window or rectangular area

 So, how to create keys out of thin air.
 It cannot be done with tools included with Mac OS.
-We will have to use Karabiner-Elements simple binding which maps keys one to one.
+We will have to use Karabiner-Elements simple bindings which map keys one to one.
 One physical key will  always be mapped to another.
 We only have to find some unused keys on internal keyboard.
 Our choice and probably only choice are two keys on the right of space - Right Command and Right Option.
 They are really never used, not needed and anyone can live without them.
 I came to this idea by looking at my Lenovo ThinkPad which has PrintScreen at exactly same place - on the right of space, between Right Alt and Right Control.
 Somehow all other laptop producers (except Apple) concluded that out of three ancient keys on top - PrintScreen/SysRq, Scroll Lock and Pause/Break - you can safely eliminate two - Scroll Lock and Break - no one will miss them, but you have to keep Print Screen.

 ### Adding Insert and PrintScreen to internal keyboard